 Service Metadata

 Query Describes the query itself

 Association Logical associations

 Access Dataset access-related metadata

-Data Nodel Metadata
+Data a Model Metadata

 Dataset General dataset metadata

 DataID Dataset identification (creation)

 Curation Publisher metadata

 Target Observed target, if any

 Derived Derived quantities

 CoordSys Coordinate system frames

 Char Dataset characterization

 Charac terization Metadata

 Char.FluxAxis Observable, normally a flux measurement

 Char.SpectralAxis Spectral measurement axis, e.g., wavelength

 Char.TimeAxis Temporal measurement axis

 Char.SpatialAxis Spatial measurement axis

-Char..Coverage Coverage in any axis

-Char..Accuracy Resolution and error in any axis

 Service metadata is specific to the functioning of the service itself, for example to step through large queries or retrieve selected datasets.
 Data model metadata describes each dataset, and is common between the SSA protocol and the Spectrum data model.

 Characterization metadata physically characterizes the dataset in terms of the spatial, spectral, and temporal measurement axes and the observable.
 Characterization is part of the data model but is broken out separately in the table above to show the major elements of the characterization model.
 Most of the metadata returned by SSA is generic dataset metadata, which means it is not actually specific to spectra and may be used in other DAL interfaces to describe other types of dataset, for example an image or catalog.
 For data model metadata, please refer to the Spectrum data model for details such as the UCD and units, unless specified otherwise in this document.